 Best lunch in Orange Beach (also good for casual evening dining)

 The Gulf, 27500 Perdido Beach Blvd, Orange Beach

 Food + Location = Perfection.

-The Gulf, a unique dining concept built entirely of shipping containers, can be confusing on first visit.
-Our tip: find a table and stake your claim (you might share a picnic table with others).
-Then stand in line either at the fish container or the taco/burger container and order your meal.
-Everything is made fresh daily, and when a menu item runs out, that’s it for the day.
+We love The Gulf, a unique dining concept built entirely of shipping containers, one of the best Orange Beach restaurants on the water.
+It’s an unusual concept, though, so find a table and stake your claim (you might share a picnic table with others).
+Then get your food: either at the fish container or the taco/burger container.
+Everything at The Gulf is made fresh daily, and when a menu item runs out, that’s it for the day.
 Hence, my recommendation to eat there for lunch (a late lunch means smaller crowds).
 With a sandy play area, fire pits, and expansive views of the gulf, you can’t find better “decor.”

 While the menu changes daily, the Gulf Burger and hand cut fries are always delicious!
 Other considerations include the fish tacos, homemade hummus and pita chips and the daily mojito!

 Tacky Jacks, Gulf Shores: 240 East 24th Avenue and Orange Beach: 27206 Safe Harbor Drive

 My daughter’s favorite for the atmosphere and friendly staff!
 With two locations on Alabama’s gulf coast, both waterfront, hang out at Tacky Jack’s to enjoy great food in a funky atmosphere.
 Built to look haphazard, the restaurant is actually quite organized!
 Lines can get long at prime dining times, so go for a late lunch or early dinner unless you don’t mind waiting.
 Both locations offer spectacular sunset views year-round — for free.